 - prohibiting misleading or deceptive conduct inducing a person into renting a property.

-The proposed reforms were introduced into Parliament on 7 August 2018, and are outlined below.
+The proposed reforms were introduced into Parliament on 7 August 2018.

 Nature of the reforms